zen-aperios/react-n-weather/README.md

 weather-app-react-native

-# a minimal app made from guides and is an ongoing project of mine now, im going to add improvements, components in coming time. this was initially made for a job entrance project.
+# a minimal app weather made from guides and online resources.

+This was initially assigned as an entrance for a job, to learn native. but now since i enjoyed playing with the api and native layouts im going to expand on this project in due time.

 A Weather app built using